Continuous non-equilibrium transition driven by the heat flow

 where

 The extremum condition at fixed $T, V, N_{1}, N_{2}$ and $\lambda$ reduces to the condition of matching pressure:

 where

 Thus, we have demonstrated that the extremum points correctly predict the steady states in the movable wall model.
-It is easy to show (see SM) that $x_{w}^{*} = 0$ corresponds to a local maximum and $x_{w}^{*} \neq 0$ local minimum.
+Further, analysis shows that $x_{w}^{*} = 0$ corresponds to a local maximum and $x_{w}^{*} \neq 0$ local minimum (see Appendix~\ref{app:extremum}).

 In conclusion, for the movable wall case, we have retrieved the $3$ steady states as the extremum of $B$, and the minimum of $B$ predict correctly the stable steady state.
 In a general case of $N_{1} \neq N_{2}$ the system still exhibits a second order phase transition under certain circumstances.
 The behaviour is more complex as it involves an additional variable and needs further study.
-The movable wall model studied here analytically exhibits second-order non-equilibrium phase transition.
+The movable wall model studied here analytically exhibits second-order nonequilibrium phase transition.
 The transitions in out-of-equilibrium states that can be fully characterized by analytical calculations are extremely rare.
 Therefore the transition that we have found can be used as a paradigm of such transitions.
 We have provided a full thermodynamic description of the transition introducing the Helmholtz-like function for stationary states.
-We think that such a description analogous to ordinary thermodynamics has great potential in the description of stationary states and could push forward non-equilibrium thermodynamics.\\
+We think that such a description analogous to ordinary thermodynamics has great potential in the description of stationary states and could push forward nonequilibrium thermodynamics.

+Concerning the physical realization of the volumetric energy supply, the following example of ''gedanken`` experiment shows that in principle it is possible to deliver the same amount of energy per unit volume into the system.
+Such delivery requires microwave device.
+The total flux of photons is $I_V$ (each of energy $e$), and it enters a given volume $V$. $I_V$ is adjustable and the microwave device is constructed in such a way as to deliver a predetermined flux to the chosen sub-volume of our system.
+Some external device measures (e.g. by fluorescence) the number of molecules, $N_V$, in a given volume $V$.
+The external device is coupled to the microwave device.
+This coupling allows to change the flux at will, depending on the number of molecule $N_V$.
+Each molecule has a fixed probability to capture one photon given by $p$.
+Now $\lambda=I_V\times N_V \times p \times e/V=const$.
+For a fixed $V$, it is sufficient to keep $I_V \times N_V$ constant, so $\lambda$ will be constant in the system.